LauraL818/WDI_Project1/README.md

-# Project Name
+# Long Shot

 No installation necessary.
 Follow this link to start playing (game link)

 ## Game Summary
-Put your sports knowledge to the test with (Game Name).
-Answer correctly and bask in the glory of the cheers.
-Answer incorrectly and endure the relentless boos.
-First player to 10 goals wins ultimate sports bragging rights.
+Put your sports knowledge to the test with the ultimate sports trivia game - Long Shot.
+Two players take turns answering a variety of sports questions until one player scores three goals and comes out victorious.

 ## Rules
+* Player one clicks on the box in the center of the scoreboard to start the match

-* Two players will take turns answering sports trivia questions (choose who starts with coin toss?)
+* Two players take turns answering sports trivia questions (the top of the scoreboard indicates whose turn it is)

-* The questions will appear in the middle of the scoreboard and the player will have 10 seconds to choose from from three answers
+* The questions appear in the middle of the scoreboard and the player who is up has 15 seconds to choose from three possible answers

-* If the player answers the question correctly, they will score a goal and receive one point
+* If the player answers the question correctly, they   score a goal and receive one point

-* If the player answers the question incorrectly, they will not score a goal and their points will remain at the same number
+* If the player answers the question incorrectly, they do not score a goal and their points remain the same

-* The players will switch off turns answering questions until one player reaches 10 points
+* The players switch off answering questions until one player reaches 3 points

-* When a player reaches 10 points, they win the match and a new game can be played
+* When a player reaches 3 points, they win the match and a new game can be played

+* If no player reaches 3 points by the time the questions run out, the match is deemed a draw and the players have the option of starting a new game

 ## Wireframe
 ![Project Outline](/assets/wireframe.png)

+## Technologies/Frameworks
+* HTML
+* CSS
+* Object-Oriented JavaScript
+* jQuery

+## Future Improvements
+* Player turn switches when timer reaches 0
+* Goal sound plays consistently with each correct answer
+* Add multiple rounds to create a tournament feel to the game
+* Improve graphics such as adding a goalie and the option for the user to choose a real soccer player
+* Make the game responsive